| Panoramas I shoot panoramas from a tripod. If you have a good panorama stitching software package the tripod is not strictly

 where I overestimated (before I figured out how to P*L*A*N the shoot) the vertical overlap and ended up with three tiers of

+shots that I could not stitch because they did not overlap at all!
 Let's go through my example of the 35mm lens on a DX sensor again for the vertical.
 I like symetry, so I always

 want one tier at 0° and I want the tiers above and below the horizon to "match up."
 The vertical FoV we calculated above